drmanhatin/drmanhatin.github.io/_posts/2022-4-25-cheap-and-easy-scraping-using-scrapy-docker-and-azure-container-instances.md

 5. You may be prompted to sign in again now.
 6. Select your subscription, resource group & container name.

 Et voila, thats that.
-Your scraper will be started according to your schedule, and stop again when you're finished.
-You can make changes and deploy changes by following these four steps again:
+Your scraper will be started according to your schedule, and stop again when the scraping is finished.
+If you want to change your scraper and deploy the changes, you can follow these four steps again:

 1. Docker build
 2. Docker tag local:azurecr